getodk/docs/odkx-src/sync-endpoint.rst

 HTTPS
 -----
   HTTPS stands for Hyper Text Transfer Protocol Secure.
 It is a protocol for securing the communication between two systems e.g. the browser and the web server.
-To know more about HTTPS and its working have a look at this video `Working of HTTPS <https://www.youtube.com/watch?v=T4Df5_cojAs>`_.
+To learn more about HTTPS and how it works see this video `Working of HTTPS <https://www.youtube.com/watch?v=T4Df5_cojAs>`_.

   The Sync Endpoint stack integrates support for automatic certificate provisioning via domain validation and letsencrypt.
 For most use cases this should be sufficient.
 Certificate provisioning parameters can be edited interactively during initialization or directly in :file:`config/https.env`.
-To learn about cert bot and letsencrypt visit this site `Cert bot <https://docs.min.io/docs/generate-let-s-encypt-certificate-using-concert-for-minio.html>`_.
+To learn about Certbot and letsencrypt visit this site `Certbot <https://docs.min.io/docs/generate-let-s-encypt-certificate-using-concert-for-minio.html>`_.

   ..
 Tip:: For advanced users, if you would like to use an externally
            provisioned certificate one can be added by modifying the